Lheidli Tʼenneh Band: Pipeline explosion

-The Lheidli T'enneh First Nation was affected by an explosion on the Enbridge BC Pipeline in October 2018.
+The Lheidli Tʼenneh First Nation was affected by an explosion on the Enbridge BC Pipeline in October 2018.
 The explosion forced about 100 members of the Band to evacuate their homes, even though nobody was hurt in the explosion, and no property was damaged apart from the pipeline itself.
-In 2019, Lheidli T'enneh First Nation filed a lawsuit seeking a permanent injunction which would prevent Enbridge from operating the pipeline in their territory and reserves, and require the company to dismantle the pipeline and restore the affected lands to their natural state.
+In 2019, Lheidli Tʼenneh First Nation filed a lawsuit seeking a permanent injunction which would prevent Enbridge from operating the pipeline in their territory and reserves, and require the company to dismantle the pipeline and restore the affected lands to their natural state.

 Potlatch (Balhats)

-In November 2019, the Lheidli T'enneh hosted their first potlatch (Balhat) in 73 years.
+In November 2019, the Lheidli Tʼenneh hosted their first potlatch (Balhat) in 73 years.